johnnymetz/famous-athletes/README.md

 # Famous Athletes

-Repository for Hacktoberfest 2019
+Repository for Hacktoberfests (2019-current)

 ### Contributors

 Add your favorite athlete!
-See issues for instructions
+See issues for instructions.